 Expanding your ability to think critically about a wide range of cross-disciplinary issues and involving strong managerial aspects within the curriculum provides you a skill set that enables you to assume leadership roles in industry and government.

 Fellowships and teaching assistantships are available through the Division of Economics & Business.
 If you would like to be considered for funding, the division suggests you apply before March 1 for fall admission and before October 1 for spring admission.
-If you are not requesting assistance, applications are reviewed up to the start of each semester.
-You are encouraged to apply by the deadline.
+Please apply by the deadline.

 - Master of Science in Engineering and Technology Management (ETM)

 Students in the ETM Program may select from one of two areas of degree specialization or choose from a blend of both: Operations/Engineering Management or Strategy and Innovation.